-Leg Lowers is a great exercise to target the abdominal area with primary emphasis on the rectus abdominis or the outer area of the core section.
+Leg Lowers exercise is a great exercise to target the abdominal area with primary emphasis on the rectus abdominis or the outer area of the core section.

 It also engages the transverse abdominis, the serratus muscles and hip flexors.